ucsb-ersp-2018/nlp-tonys-research-log/nlp-tonys-research-log-f18.md

 ___

+Our research paper from this quarter, *Debiasing Gender in Natural Language Processing: TLiterature Review and Methodological Critique* is currently under NAACL review.
+___

 ## Survey Paper: Gender Bias in Natural Language Processing
    - [x] 10/30: Outline of paper, finalize set of papers (we should probably try to finalize papers a week in advance though)
      - [Final set of papers](https://docs.google.com/document/d/1t4uOjNH62jzpmNbRx0N_OIGs_SQH2VLU4unq4ApMydQ/edit?usp=sharing)